vmware-tanzu/pinniped/site/content/docs/reference/code-walkthrough.md

 at install time.
 By default, everything is placed in the `*.pinniped.dev` group, for example one of the CRDs is `jwtauthenticators.authentication.concierge.pinniped.dev`.

-Making this group name configurable is not a common pattern in Kubernetes apps, but is yields several advantages.
+Making this group name configurable is not a common pattern in Kubernetes apps, but it yields several advantages.
 A discussion of this feature, including its implementation details, can be found in the [blog post for release v0.5.0](https://pinniped.dev/posts/multiple-pinnipeds/).
 Similar to leader election, much of this behavior is implemented in client middleware, and will not be obvious when reading the code.